QKzero/nonebot_plugin_star_bot/README.md

 # Star_bot
-A entertainment plug based on NoneBot2 for my own use.
+An entertainment plugin based on NoneBot2 for my own use.

 ## Remind
 This project has been interrupted maintaining because of some personal reasons.